digitopvn/diginext/CONTRIBUTING.md

 All work on Diginext happens directly on [GitHub](https://github.com/digitopvn/diginext).
 Both core team members and external contributors send pull requests which go through the same review process.

+Wanna give me a hand?
+Get started here: [DEVELOPER.md](DEVELOPER.md)

 ## Branch Organization

 According to our [release schedule](changelog#release-schedule), we maintain two branches, `main` and `feature`.
 If you send a bugfix pull request, please do it against the `main` branch, if it's a feature pull request, please do it against the `feature` branch.

 ## Bugs

 We are using [GitHub Issues](https://github.com/digitopvn/diginext/issues) for bug tracking.
-The best way to get your bug fixed is by using our [issue helper](http://new-issue.ant.design) and provide reproduction steps with this [template](https://u.ant.design/codesandbox-repro).
+The best way to get your bug fixed is by providing reproduction steps with this [template](https://github.com/digitopvn/diginext/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBUG%5D).

 Before you report a bug, please make sure you've searched existing issues, and read our [FAQ](FAQ.md).

 ## Proposing a Change

-If you intend to change the public API or introduce new feature, we also recommend you use our [issue helper](http://new-issue.ant.design) to create a feature request issue.
+If you intend to change the public API or introduce new feature, we also recommend you use our [issue helper](https://github.com/digitopvn/diginext/issues/new?assignees=&labels=&template=propose_change.md&title=) to create a proposal issue.

-If you want to help on new API, please reference [API Naming Rules](https://github.com/digitopvn/diginext/wiki/API-Naming-rules) to name it.

 ## Your First Pull Request